How To Build a Better Shaving Soap Lather

 - Step 3: Swirl until the tips of the brush head are pasty.
-Some shavers prefer a 30 second load, but Jared supports a much longer load to really get a lot of soap into the brush.
+Some shavers prefer a 30 second load, but others like a much longer load to really get a lot of soap into the brush.

 - Shaving creams don’t need the load time that a soap takes.
 In fact, creams are soft enough to be scooped out so they don’t even need to be loaded in the tub/container.